 Listen to the Leonhardt recording of cantata 132 Bereitet die Wege, bereitet die Bahn! on Youtube.

 As a child, I was very impressed by the soprano aria at the start of this cantata too, but I also vividly remember the “Wer bist du” words in the bass aria, sung by Max van Egmond on this Leonhardt recording.
-Except for the tenor aria (sung by Marius van Altena, qualified by my sometimes pretty judgmental mother as a “squeaky door tenor”) their recording of this cantata is unrivaled as far as I’m concerned.
+Except for perhaps the tenor aria, their recording of this cantata is unrivaled as far as I’m concerned.

 If you like to watch a live performance of this (including some more wonderful playing by Shunske Sato in the alto aria), there is a wonderful live video performance of this cantata by the Netherlands Bach Society available here on YouTube.
 Soloists are Julia Doyle, soprano; Tim Mead, alto; Jan Kobow, tenor; and Dominik Wörner, bass.